Towards Ivanov's meta-conjecture for geodesic currents: Related questions

-We consider $Aut(\mathscr{C})$, the automorphism group of geodesic currents that preserve the intersection form.
-It is not yet know whether Ivanov's theorem holds for $Aut(\mathscr{C})$.
 From the remarks in section 3, we know that some results for $\mathcal{ML}$ also holds true in the general setting of currents.
 In particular, we know that any $\phi \in Aut(\mathscr{C})$ is linear and takes simple closed curves to simple closed curves.
 This gives an action of $Aut(\mathscr{C})$ on the curve complex.
 However, we do not know whether this action is faithful.
 Because of this, it is not straightforward to see if $Aut(\mathscr{C})$ is $Mod^{\pm}(S)$.

 In fact, it is not yet known whether maps in $Aut(\mathscr{C})$ take closed curves to closed curves.

 \begin{question} Do automorphisms of geodesic currents that preserve the intersection form map closed curves to closed curves? \end{question}